Archive 5 Things Your Kid Should Not Post on Instagram

 Information About Other Kids

 All the above advice also applies to other kids as well.
-This means that you have to ensure your kids don’t post personal information, images including location tags or landmarks, and partially naked photos of other kids.
+This means that you have to ensure your kids don’t post information that’s personal, images including location tags or landmarks, and partially naked photos of other kids.
 Posting this type of content can have dire consequences for both your kid and their friends.
 I personally know about a girl who used the profile photos of her best friend to make a fake account for herself.

 Even if your kid wants to post about their friends in an appropriate manner, they should still ask for their consent.
 Even the most banal content should have the permission of its owner to be posted, especially on a platform as unpredictable as Instagram.